-Music Schools – Music Leadership Training – Supply of Music and Instruments – Music Repair and Maintenance.
+Music Schools – Music Leadership Training – Supply of Music and Instruments – Instrument Repair and Maintenance.

 Starting back in 1998 the predecessors to The Kenya Trust saw the need to develop musicianship and music playing as a major contributor to the development of The Salvation Army’s Music Ministry.
 So music schools were reinstated and supported both financially and with staff to run them.
 Typically a music school would be a residential school and run for a week and culminated with a music festival.
 Some schools had up to 200 delegates many travelled great distances to be a part of the school.
 The Kenya Trust provided financial support for the school with accommodation, food as well as music, uniforms and general administrative support.
 Although predominantly a music school, time was set aside each day for Bible study and worship.

 It soon became apparent that local musical leadership training was needed.
 Many outstanding musicians had attended music schools and so in around 2011 it was decided to run Music Leadership Seminars.
 Music leaders from local corps (Churches) came together to hone their musical knowledge, conducting skills and personnel management.
 Bible study and worship played an important role in the curriculum of each of these seminars.
 The Kenya Trust again sponsored these events as well as provided music trainers, leadership trainers and Bible study leaders.

 Music leadership is an important part of The Kenya Trust focus as it is only with local leadership equipped with the necessary skills and tools will the music ministry in Kenya move forward.

 Musical instruments are extremely expensive in Kenya and are out of reach for most of individuals playing in Salvation Army bands.
 Since the early days or The Kenya Trust’s existence shipments of donated instruments have been sent to support the growth of Salvation Army bands in the country.